 2. Exorbitant expense

 In a service economy, everyone performing a service gets paid for that service.
-You pay the person doing your nails, your taxes, or your lawn, etc. You also have to pay your financial adviser (whether it be out in the open or in the form of hidden commissions or kickbacks).
+You pay the person doing your nails, your taxes, or your lawn, etc. You also have to pay your financial advisor (whether it be out in the open or in the form of hidden commissions or kickbacks).

 That is a steep price to pay someone for something you can easily do yourself.

 Investing is not rocket science.
 The financial management industry spends billions every year in advertising and other forms of marketing, all geared to create the illusion that this investing business is a vicious dragon, shrouded in mystery, just waiting to pounce on you if you just dare to venture within a mile.

 I’ve already written about my neighbors:

 - Jim, making an average income, started out hiring an advisor, whom he fired after only a few years because Jim said he can figure out a few simple investments to see him through.
 They did.

 - Mario, my other neighbor, has a small neighborhood auto shop.
 He is good with people and working with his hands.
 He doesn’t want to pay someone to invest in stuff he doesn’t understand, so he and his wife are building up a portfolio of homes they rent out.

 - I have another old friend from California who became a millionaire with both real estate and individual stocks.
 I once asked him if he would consider hiring a paid professional.
 He wasn’t scornful or anything; but he said there is nobody out there who cares as much about his portfolio as he, so why pay someone to do something he can learn to do himself?